Kadın (TV series): Plot

-Bahar's condition worsens and she is admitted to a hospital.
-Arif now has feelings for Bahar, proposes to her.
-Doruk sees Sarp and calls him father.
-After meeting Enver, Sarp learns that Bahar and his kids are alive.
-He is shocked, realizing that Suat had lied to him.
-He reunites with Nisan and Doruk and brings Şirin back for Bahar's treatment.
-Bahar recovers and meets Sarp after years.
-However, She ignores him, after learning truth.
-One night, Sarp escapes with Bahar and kids to save them from Nezir's henchmen.
-Yeliz is shot to death by henchmens and Bahar lives in Pırıl's home with her kids.
-Bahar breaksdown learning Yeliz's death and tries to elope with Nisan and Doruk, but fails.
-Sarp reveals to Bahar how fell out of the ferry and how Şirin and Suat had lied to him about Bahar and kids.
-Bahar is shocked and forgives him.
+Bahar's condition worsens and she is hospitalized.
+Arif, having developed feelings for Bahar, proposes to her.
+However, Sarp finds Enver and learns that Bahar and his kids are actually alive and living in dire conditions.
+At the hospital, he reunites with Nisan and Doruk.
+He locates Şirin and begs her return and go through with the transplant.
+Bahar recovers and reunites with Sarp.
+However, Bahar rejects him after learning of his new life with Pırıl.
+Meanwhile, Nezir, whose son was accidentally killed by Sarp, concocts a plan to kidnap Bahar to lure Sarp out and murder him.
+However, Sarp escapes with Bahar and the children, and are able to avoid Nezir's henchmen; Bahar is forced to hide in Pırıl's home with her kids.
+Yeliz is shot to death by Nezir's henchmen, and Bahar breaks down after learning of Yeliz's death.
+Sarp reveals to Bahar the truth of the ferry accident, and how Şirin and Suat deception regarding her death led to him moving on with Pırıl.

-Bahar, Hatice, Sarp and Arif meet with a tragic accident and Hatice dies. Șirin secretly closes the flow rate of the IV line connected to a sleeping Sarp and kills him. Şirin blames Arif for their death.
-Shocked, Bahar completes the last rites of Sarp and Hatice while Arif gets arrested.
+Bahar, Hatice, Sarp and Arif meet with a tragic car accident, and Hatice dies. Șirin secretly closes the flow rate of the IV line connected to a sleeping Sarp and kills him. Şirin falsely blames Arif for their deaths.
+Shocked, Bahar completes the last rites of Sarp and Hatice while Arif is arrested.

-3 months later, Bahar is living peacefully with her children.
-Arif is released from jail.
-Enver misses Hatice and moves into a new house with Şirin in Bahar's apartment. Șirin brainwashes Nisan and Doruk that Arif had killed Sarp and Hatice on purpose, but in vain.
-Meanwhile, Şirin gets a waiter job at a restaurant belonging to Emre, who was Ceyda's ex-fiancé.
-It's revealed that Arda (Ceyda's autistic son) is not Ceyda and Emre's son.
+Three months later, Bahar is living peacefully with her children, Arif is released from jail, and Enver and Şirin move into Sarp's abandoned apartment. Şirin brainwashes Nisan and Doruk into believing that Arif intentionally killed Sarp and Hatice, but in vain.
+Meanwhile, Şirin gets a job at a café belonging to Emre, who is Ceyda's childhood friend and the secret father of Arda (Ceyda's autistic son).
+It is revealed that Arda is not Ceyda and Emre's biological son.
 They meet their son, Satilmiș, but Ceyda refuses to accept him.
 Satilmiș secretly earns money to keep Arda with them.
 Finding out this, Ceyda breaks down and accepts him.

-Ceyda takes care of disabled Raif.
-Raif's mother, Fazilet, who is a writer, invites Bahar to share her story.
-Fazilet writes Bahar's story, naming the book Kadın (Woman).
-Bahar is surprised to see her book.
+Ceyda becomes the caretaker of paraplegic Raif, son of the famous writer Fazilet.
+Fazilet is fascinated by Bahar life story and decides to writes a book dedicated to her life, naming the book Kadın (Woman).

-Soon, Arif finds that Sarp was killed by Șirin after hearing her voice record.
-Once Bahar learns this, she follows Şirin, who is staying at a hotel.
-She calls Enver to meet her, and Șirin gets arrested by the Police, who admit her to mental hospital.
-Meanwhile, Arif and Bahar's relationship gets stronger when Raif and Ceyda fall in love.
-Bahar-Arif and Ceyda-Raif get married on same day.
-Bahar, Arif, Ceyda, Raif, Enver, Nisan and Doruk celebrate together happily.
+Soon, Arif discovers that Sarp was killed by Șirin after hearing her confession. Șirin is arrested by the police, who admit her to a mental hospital.
+Meanwhile, Arif and Bahar's relationship strengthens as Raif and Ceyda simultaneously fall in love.
+Bahar-Arif and Ceyda-Raif get married in a shared ceremony.

-At the ceremony of introducing the author of the book Kadın (Woman), Bahar tells how she managed her life while facing so much hardship. Șirin reads Bahar's book and regrets what she did to Bahar.
+At the conference of introducing the author of the book Kadın (Woman), Bahar shares how she managed to survive while facing so much hardship. Șirin reads Bahar's book and initially rejects what she did to Bahar, but breaks down because of the situation she is in.
 Finally, Bahar and her kids get praised by the world.